canance/LinuxIntro/README.md

 $ ps > psdata.txt
 ```

-We many also want to redirect stdin to come from a file rather then the keyboard.
+We may also want to redirect stdin to come from a file rather then the keyboard.
 We can do that as well.
 Suppose we have a text file, `text.txt`, that contains the letters a - g randomly ordered with a single character on each line.
 To sort that file we can use the sort command.
 ```sh
 $ sort < text.txt
 a